 The need for a globally recognized set of Tier Performance Standards became unavoidable in the mid-1990s.
-The data center industry was growing at an unprecedented rate as the number of businesses with the significant Internet needs to be skyrocketed.
+The data center industry grew at an unprecedented rate as the number of businesses with significant Internet needs to be skyrocketed.
 In response to this critical need, the Uptime Institute developed a Tier Classification and Certification System for data centers.
 This classification system was designed to be used as a standard, globally recognized methodology for measuring data center performance.
 In this progressive system, each tier adds to the previous level’s requirements.
 Therefore, Tier II must meet all Tier I requirements before adding to the capabilities.

 Choosing the data center tier most suited for a business’s data center necessitates an understanding of the Uptime Tier Classification System.
 The four tiers are outlined below.

 1. Tier 1 / Basic Capacity.
 A Tier I data center is the most basic of the tier capabilities.
 Best suited for small businesses and blog hosting, Tier I data centers operate with a single uplink and server.
 The center provides businesses with a dedicated space for IT systems, an Uninterrupted Power Supply (UPS), cooling equipment, and an engine generator to meet basic backup needs in the event of system failure.

 2. Tier II / Redundant Capacity Components.
 Tier II centers add redundant capacity components to the necessary capabilities of a Tier I center.
 In Tier-II centers, businesses are provided with redundant power and cooling capabilities that include UPS Modules, chillers, pumps, and energy generators.

 3. Tier III / Concurrently Maintainable.
 A Tier III center builds upon the Tier II module by adding a redundant delivery path for power and cooling.
 This enables every component of the Tier III IT system to be shut down for maintenance or repair without impacting the overall IT operation.